cdl-geneseo/geneseo-dictionary/S/Springfest.md

 # Springfest

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Springfest

 Created by  Unknown User (eo7) on Nov 16, 2012

 n.
 A spring celebration held annually in Geneseo.&quot;Joe has four tie-dyed shirts from Springfest.&quot;EOberdorf, S-Z, 2012